Second Degree Assault in Maryland

 In some cases, if a person is willing to plead guilty, he might be able to get the charges reduced.
 For example, the attorney could try to negotiate with the district attorney to get the second-degree assault charge dropped and to plead instead to reckless endangerment, which is a lesser offense.
 An experienced defense attorney can help you negotiate the best possible deal for your case.

-If you have been charged with second-degree assault in Maryland, contact a Maryland criminal defense lawyer today at (301) 684-8088 for a free consultation to discuss your situation.
+If you have been charged with second degree assault in Maryland, contact a Maryland criminal defense lawyer today at (301) 684-8088 for a free consultation to discuss your situation.
 To learn more about Virginia assault charges, visit Karin Riley Porter Attorney at Law’s website here.